Use this file to discover all available pages before exploring further.

-This Nebius AI Cloud reference shows you how to set up and configure AWS CLI and how to use it to work with buckets and objects complemented with useful options you can apply.
+This Nebius AI Cloud reference shows you how to set up and configure AWS CLI and how to use it to work with buckets and objects complemented with useful parameters you can apply.

 This section explains how to create a service account, grant it access to manage your resources and set up the AWS CLI to perform actions on the service account’s behalf.
 This section also covers other settings that connect the AWS CLI with Nebius AI Cloud and Object Storage.